apiel/zicHost/NOTE.md

 # TODO

-- MIXER track=1 vs track_b... should it be track_1 but ...?

-- TODO sequencer can configure target
+TODO
+- TODO getAsInt, instead to have step start and step multiplier, make a pointer function de redefine it...
-            - would there be a way to use track number??
+- TODO should there be as well a getStep() return the step for increment or decrement???

-- TODO Zic_Drum_Kick23 give possibility to play sample in the same time as the engine...
-       Should it be also possible to record the generated kick inside a sample?
+TODO

 - TODO save sequencer state